 - Flanderization: Subverted.
 He starts off as goofy and slightly neurotic before appearing to be used in the manga only to freak out over something.
 Then the Deicide arc occurs and he turns out not only to be incredibly calm and rational under extreme stress, but he actually realises that fighting supernatural threats requires a zanpakutou.
 He therefore obtains one from an unconscious Soul Reaper so that he can fight Aizen to buy his classmates time to escape.
 Fortunately, the unconscious Soul Reaper wakes up and stops him before he commits an Heroic Sacrifice.
 Unfortunately for the anime, the anime team clearly never expected the Deicide arc to ever happen, because his goofy antics are dialled Up to Eleven in filler; at one point he makes a joke about Ichigo seeing something that he can't and within thirty seconds he's literally running away screaming.

 - Secret Keeper: He doesn't know the significance of this, but he's one of only three people that Ikkaku has willingly revealed his bankai to.
+He's also fully filled in on the Soul Society alongside Tatsuki and Mizuiro after the events of the Deicide Arc.

 - Selective Obliviousness: Is aware of strange things happening with Ichigo, but when he starts running into Soul Reapers and seeing Hollows, he assumes that they're making a movie.
 Eventually, it became impossible to ignore when he witnesses a fight between Ikkaku and an Arrancar.